omneo/docs/source/includes/endpoints/points-definitions.md

 }
 ```

-This API allows you to create point definitions.
+This API allows you to a create point definition.

 ### HTTP Request